Increase 3 times your chances of landing an offer Register ×

 Certainly, you should see meaningful improvements from practising the likes of the keypress, arrows or lengths games, where you can get used to spotting what you need to at speed.
 If nothing else, though, you can avoid that horrible “rabbit-in-the-headlights” feeling of getting to grips with something totally new under pressure, as well as the risk of misunderstanding what you should be doing at any point in the games.

-You can find this practice test at the following link:
+You can find this practice test here:

 Next steps